postlight/seasons/README.md

 `getCurrentSeason(date, isNorthernHemisphere?)`

-Gets the current season for the date. `isNorthernHemisphere` is an optional argument, and defaults to true.
+Gets the name of the current season for the date.
+Since season names are different in each hemisphere, "isNorthernHemisphere" is an optional argument and defaults to true.
 The season is determined on the local timezone, since the UTC date must be converted to a timezone since some solstices and equinoxes are different dates (ex: December 2023).

 This function returns "spring", "summer", "winter", or "fall"